tranzzo/mobile-sdk-example-android/Readme.md

             orderId = "your_order_id",
         )
     ```
   `prefillAmount` is a list of already predefined amount values.
-Can be empty, but not empty by
+Can be empty, but isn't empty by
   default.

   `description` is the text will be displayed to user on the payment screen.
 Please, provide a
   readable product description.

-  The UI example with free to change amount, `prefillAmount` and product description:
+  The UI example with customizable amount, `prefillAmount` and product description:

   ![img_4.png](app/src/img_4.png)

-  The UI example with free to change amount, description and empty `prefillAmount`.
+  The UI example with customizable amount, description and empty `prefillAmount`.

   ![img_5.png](app/src/img_5.png)